 Inside the visitor center, a series of panels tell the story of the September 11th attacks and of Flight 93.
 These panels use everything from news clips to artifacts to tell the story of Flight 93 and the tragic events of that day.

 In my opinion, the most moving element is a series of telephones where visitors can listen to calls made from the doomed flight.
-It’s nearly impossible not to choke up as you listen to people leave message for loved ones from the plane.
+It’s nearly impossible not to choke up as you listen to people leave a message for loved ones from the plane.

 There are also artifacts on display that were recovered from the wreckage.
 These include everything from pieces of the airplane to personal items of the passengers like driver’s licenses and tickets.

 Overall, the visitor center is fairly basic but incredibly well done.
 Fortunately, there are tissue boxes scattered throughout the center as its hard to leave with dry eyes.

 The second section of the memorial is the crash site down below the visitor center.
 There are two trails that lead down to the crash site: one that’s roughly a mile in length and another that’s three-fourths of a mile.
 These can be made into a two-mile loop hike for those that want to walk.
 It’s also possible to drive to the bottom area and greatly shorten the walk.

 If you visited the Flight 93 National Memorial prior to September 2015, this lower area was the complete memorial.
 Here a few placards tell the story of the crash and the men and women aboard the plane.